MarynaShavlak/dev-interview-hub/src/widgets/ArticlesFilters/ui/ArticlesFilters/ArticlesFiltersDeprecated/README.md

-# DeprecatedArticlesFilters
+# ArticlesFiltersDeprecated

 ## Overview
-The `DeprecatedArticlesFilters` component provides a user interface for filtering articles in a React application.
+The `ArticlesFiltersDeprecated` component provides a user interface for filtering articles in a React application.
 It integrates several UI elements to allow users to sort articles, search by keywords, and filter by categories.
 This component is designed using deprecated UI components and styles, and it serves as a transitional solution before moving to a redesigned version.

 ##  Type Definition
 ```typescript